brentjett/wp-component/README.md

 Because these 3 expressions seek to accomplish essentially the same goal, output something visual and reusable, this leads me to suggest that WordPress might benefit from a unified format.
 Declare once, use everywhere.

+## Benefits
+Build one part that can be used in mulitple places.
+In the event you'd want to modify your output or style your component differently, a context variable containing either "widget", "shortcode", or "template" is passed to the render method of your component class.

 ## Usage
 Instead of creating a widget and/or creating a shortcode, component is designed to be both (if desired).
 Simply subclass WP_Component just as you would have WP_Widget.
 ```php